DanielWalford/Tea-Cozy/README.md

 # Tea Cozy Project

 ## Goal
-The goal of this project was to create a webpage based for a website called Tea Cozy.
-The spec was provided and can be seen in *resources/spec*.
+The goal of this project was to create a webpage for a site called Tea Cozy.
+The spec was provided and can be seen in *resources spec*.

 ![screenshot](resources/teaCozyScreenshot.png "Screenshot of landing page")